MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 #### Microsoft 365 Groups for Cloud Policy

-You must create or use an existing Microsoft 365 group that defines which users in your organization this policy will apply to.
+It's not required if you choose to apply the Loop settings to all the users in your tenant.
+However, if you want to scope, you must create or use an existing Microsoft 365 group that defines which users in your organization this policy will apply to.
 You can learn how to create a Microsoft 365 group by visiting [Create a Microsoft 365 group](/microsoft-365/admin/create-groups/create-groups).

-You'll need this group for the Cloud Policy setup procedure below.
+You'll be able to use this group for the Cloud Policy setup procedure below.

 If you prefer, you can also create other types of groups to use with Cloud Policy.
 See [learn more about creating groups in the Microsoft 365 admin center](/microsoft-365/admin/email/create-edit-or-delete-a-security-group) or [learn more about creating dynamic groups in AzureAD](/azure/active-directory/external-identities/use-dynamic-groups).